Universal Charge

 5. A charge to account for all forms of cross-subsidies.

-At present, only the UC-ME and the UC for Environment and Watershed Rehabilitation and Management (UC-EWRM) amounting to PhP0.0025 per kilowatt-hour are imposed on and are being collected from electricity consumers.
+At present, only the UC for missionary electrification and the UC for stranded debts amounting to PhP0.1822/kWh and PhP0.0428/kWh, respectively, are imposed on and are being collected from the electricity consumers.

 The UC is collected monthly by the National Grid Corporation of the Philippines and the distribution utilities based on the approval of the Energy Regulatory Commission (ERC).
 The collections are remitted to PSALM every 15th of the following month.